Andy Fantuz

-Andrew Fantuz (born December 18, 1983) is a former professional Canadian football wide receiver.
+Andrew Fantuz (born December 18, 1983) is a Canadian former professional football slotback.
 Fantuz spent the majority of his professional career with the Saskatchewan Roughriders and the Hamilton Tiger-Cats of the Canadian Football League (CFL).
-He played for the Riders for six seasons after he was drafted by them in the first round of the 2006 CFL Draft.
+He played for the Riders for six seasons after he was drafted by them in the first round of the 2006 CFL draft.
 He then played six seasons for the Tiger-Cats.
 Fantuz was also signed by the Chicago Bears in 2011.
 He played CIS football for the Western Ontario Mustangs.

-Early years
+Early life

 Fantuz attended John McGregor Secondary School from 1997 to 2002, where he played football and basketball.
 He also played for the Essex County Ravens of the Ontario Varsity Football League.

 University career

 Andy Fantuz attended the University of Western Ontario from 2002 to 2005, where he established himself as one of the best receivers in Canadian Interuniversity Sport history.
 Fantuz was awarded the CIS Rookie of the year award in 2002 with 1300 receiving yards (a single season record) and nine touchdowns.
 Fantuz won the Hec Crighton Trophy as the top player in the CIS in 2005, finishing with 44 catches for 825 yards to become only the fifth receiver to win the award and first since Calgary's Don Blair in 1995.
 He finished his university career as the OUA and CIS leader with 189 receptions for 4,123 yards and 41 touchdown receptions.
 He was a four-time CIS all-Canadian and four-time OUA all-star while being named to the first-team all-Canadian in 2002, 2004, and 2005.
 On January 21, 2006, Fantuz represented Eastern Canada in the East-West Shrine Game which showcases the best college talent in the United States and with invitees from Canada.